at-duyenbui/training-ruby-summer-2017/Daily report 2017-06-13.md

 "What	up,	Justin!"
 "What	up,	Ben!"
 "What	up,	Kevin	Sorbo!"
+____
 ### Git
-Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+Git is a free and open source distributed version control system designed to handle everything into projects efficiency.
-- git clone
-- git pull
-- git add
+- git clone: create folder local of project included all of project in server at that time.
-- git commit
+- git pull: synchonous server and local
+- git add: group all file that have changed or new file at local
+- git commit: packing what have been grouped by "git add" and create key for that
-- git push
+- git push: push what have been committed from local to server
-- git brach
+- git branch: check branch is using current
-- git checkout - b
+- git checkout - b [name of branch]: create new branch and switch to this branch
-- pull request
+- pull request: send request merge from a branch to master
-- git merge
+- git merge: merge code from branch to other branch that commits are arraged by time
-- git rebase
-- git fetch
+- git rebase: merge code from branch to other branch prioritized for commits of branch using "git rebase"
-- git stash
+- git chery-pick: take a specific commit
+- git stash: push file that haven't finished yet to stack
-- git reset
+- git reset --hard --soft: delete the lasted commit
 - how to fix conflict